 What is an MOU?

 A Memorandum of Understanding is a formal document that establishes a formal partnership between two or more entities.
 It is an official written record of an agreement where the involved parties express a shared line of action.
-Unlike contracts, an MOU is not legally binding.
-While it might not carry legal weight, it underscores the depth of trust and partnership between those involved.

-How an MOU Works?
+How Does an MOU Work?

 Diving into the mechanics of an MOU, the initiation typically starts with a draft, reflecting the initial understanding of one party.
 It is not a solitary endeavour; it paves the way for extensive discussions, ironing out details and addressing varied interests.
 The culmination is the formal signing—a symbolic gesture denoting commitment, even without legal repercussions.
 One of the standout features of an MOU is adaptability.
 With shifting dynamics and evolving contexts, parties can modify terms or conclude the understanding, keeping the relationship dynamic and current.